robin-sevelin/match-my-career/scrum_cermonies/2023-09-22/DailyStandup.md

 ### Robin

-Today me Filip started on a new design for the project, i added a custom hook for the chart data logic.
+Today i will start with the design for the occupation page.